 If you have an EasyVote card, bring it with you, and vote close to home.
 It makes voting faster.

-If you were enrolled by 10 September, you’ll be on the printed roll at voting places within your electorate which makes it easier to issue your voting papers.
+If you were enrolled by 14 October, you’ll be on the printed roll at voting places which makes it easier to issue your voting papers.

 Photos and filming

 Voting is personal so we ask you to respect the privacy of other voters.

 Please avoid filming or taking any photographs in a voting place.